ensigma96/rime-nihongo-hybrid/README.md

 If your input method is using an ancient version of librime, hence an ancient version (<1.0) of opencc, then the json config may not be supported.
 This will at least make the `simplifier`'s `jp_variants` option ineffectual.

 ## License
-* All files other than those under `src/data` are released under MIT License.
+* All files other than those under `src/data` and `dist` are released under MIT License.
-* `src/data/JMdict/JMdict_e.xml` comes from [JMdict](http://www.edrdg.org/jmdict/j_jmdict.html) project, and is released under CC BY-SA 3.0 license.
+* `src/data/JMdict/JMdict_e.xml` comes from [JMdict](http://www.edrdg.org/jmdict/j_jmdict.html) project, and is released under [CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/) license.
 See http://www.edrdg.org/edrdg/licence.html for more information.
   `dist/nihongo-hybrid.dict/nihongo-hybrid.jmdict.dict.yaml` is generated from the file(s) above.
 * `src/data/mozc_dictionaries` comes from [mozc](https://github.com/google/mozc).
 See `src/data/mozc_dictionaries/README.txt` for license.
   `dist/nihongo-hybrid.dict/nihongo-hybrid.mozc.dict.yaml` is generated from the file(s) above.
 * `src/data/opencc/JPVariants.ocd` comes from [OpenCC](https://github.com/BYVoid/OpenCC) .
   `dist/opencc/JPVariants.ocd` is the same file as above.
+* `src/data/internet-jp-forms.num` is from this [file](http://corpus.leeds.ac.uk/frqc/internet-jp-forms.num), and is used to generate word frequencies.
+It is released under [CC BY 2.5](https://creativecommons.org/licenses/by/2.5/) license.